ikranhaji/Wanderwise/README.md

 ## Prerequisites
 Docker: You must have Docker installed on your system.
 You can download Docker from Docker's official website

-Need to get four API Keys
+Need to get Two API Keys
 - PEXELS API- Go to this website https://www.pexels.com/api/ make an account and recieve an API key

 - OPENAI API- follow the instructions under intergrations above